devrev/airdrop-template/.github/templates/README.md

 [VSCode Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) (JetBrains IDEs already have their Dev Containers extension pre-installed) and open the project.
 The IDE should pick up that the configuration exists and offer to reopen the project in a Dev Container.

+If you're using Dev Containers, then run all the commands mentioned in this README from within VSCode (inside the Dev Container).

 ### Manual Setup